 When beaches are closed, the length of time to reopen is dependent upon the natural conditions.
 When condition are right (warm weather, warm surface water, continued rain events that cause runoff), bacteria survive and continue to multiply quickly.
 During conditions of cooler water temperature, cooler weather, and exposure to sunlight, the bacteria die in large numbers, allowing the beach to reopen.

-For the most recent results of each tested location, please click July 21st Beach status.
+The Western UP Health Department tests water quality, weekly, at a number of bathing beaches across the Western UP.
+For the most recent results of each tested location, please click August 3rd Beach status.